flipboxfactory/saml-sp/docs/configure/faqs.md

 ## What is the Entity ID?
 Answer: An entity ID is a globally unique name for a SAML entity, either an Identity Provider (IdP) or a Service Provider (SP)

+## How do I change my Entity ID?

+You can currenly update the setting system wide.
+[More information](/configure/settings.html#plugin-settings)

 ## Is there [Multi-Site](https://docs.craftcms.com/v3/sites.html) support?
 Answer: Yes, as of 2.0.1, a multi-site configuration should work seamlessly.